Egg Wash for Baking

 Instructions

-- Combine the egg and the water together and whisk vigorously until well combined and very smooth.
-You can add a bit more water if needed to thin out.
+- Combine the egg (1 whole) and the water (1 tablespoon) together and whisk vigorously until well combined and very smooth.
+You can add a bit more water if needed to thin it out.

-- Brush on top of your baked goods before baking.
+- Using a pastry brush, brush on top of your baked goods before baking.

 - If you have leftover egg wash, you can store it in an airtight container in the refrigerator for 3 days.
-I typically just throw any leftover into my scrambled eggs the next day.
+I like to throw any leftover into my scrambled eggs the next day.

 Most baker’s don’t actually measure the amount of water that is whisked in, they just eyeball it until it looks like it is the right consistency.